skeetio/learngraphql-lessons/1-basics/5-fragments.md

 points: 5
 ```

-## Fragments with Nested Fragments
+## Fragments with nested fragments

-You can also use fragments inside some other fragments as well.
+You can also use fragments inside some other fragments.
 Have a look this query:

 ~~~
 {